-The evaluation module provides a set of functionalities that can help you assess the performance of your bias correction method.
 The notebook is structured along the following three components of the module:

-This step requires you to have downloaded and preprocessed observational or reanalysis data (such as ERA5) as well as simulations of a climate model during a historical and future (or application) period.
+This step requires the user to have downloaded and preprocessed observational or reanalysis data (such as ERA5) as well as simulations of a climate model during a historical and future (or application) period.
 Necessary pre-processing steps include regridding the datasets to the same area and grid in space and time and conducted checks for corrupted or missing data.

 For the purpose of this demonstration, we will work with the testing data uploaded to the github folder of ibicus.
 This data is already preprocessed and numpy arrays of data have been extracted.
 We can get it using: